-The S3 course builds on pupils' knowledge, understanding, and practical skills based on the experiences and outcomes of the expressive arts from the Broad General Education.
+The S3 course builds on pupils' knowledge, understanding, and practical skills based on the experiences and outcomes of the expressive arts from S1&2 BGE.
 During this time pupils will develop their ability which forms the foundation of skill required for the National 4 and National 5 courses.

-Pupils are offered a range of opportunities through various bodies of work that will help to develop and refine their skills working along the structure of national 5 course - Research & Investigation, Developing, final outcome and evaluation of their work and process.
-Pupils will also undertake a study of the work of artists and designers.
+Pupils are offered a range of opportunities through four projects that will help to develop and refine their skills working along the structure of National 5 course - Research & Investigation, Developing, Outcome and Evaluation of their skills and process.
+Pupils will also study the work of artists and designers- this will prepare them for the N4/5 course.

-S3 course fundamentals are to strengthen pupils drawing practice, allowing them to experience hands making to develop their practical skills with a wide range of materials and media.
+S3 course fundamentals are to strengthen pupils drawing practice, allowing them to experience hands on making to develop their practical skills with a wide range of materials and media.
 Projects in Art & Design focus on developing personal inquiry skills in developing abilities in visually communicating, recording information, to provide an opportunity to respond as an individual and personal interpretation.